wandb/wandb/experimental/client-csharp/README.md

 ## Building and Running the Example

-To build and run the example, you can use the following script:
+To build and run the example, you can use the following script (located in `examples/Basic/build_and_run.sh`):

 ```bash
 #!/bin/bash